siddheshbhere/supermarket_sales/README.md

 ## 3. Export SQL Query Data as CSV File

 The final step involves generating a report based on a SQL query.
-The query ranks products by sales within each branch and exports the top 3 products per branch to a CSV file.
+The query ranks product lines by sales within each branch and exports the top 3 product lines per branch to a CSV file.

 ### Steps: